aljungberg/hhc/README.md

 ### 2.0

+* New: sortable HHC.
+This variant of HHC sorts the same alphabetically as numerically for equal length strings.
 * Shorter, more Pythonic method names.
 The main function is now simply called `hhc`, styled after Python's built in `hex` function.
 To decode the same, `hhc_to_int` is now used.
 * `import * from hexahexacontadecimal` now only imports the main functions.
 * `urlquote` was renamed to `hhc_url_quote` to make it easier to differentiate from the standard library method.